-Applied is subject to various risks related to: (1) new, different, inconsistent or even conflicting laws, rules and regulations that may be enacted by legislative bodies and/or regulatory agencies in the countries in which Applied operates and with which Applied must comply; and (2) disagreements or disputes between national or regional regulatory agencies related to international trade.
+Applied is subject to various risks related to: (1) new, different, inconsistent or even conflicting laws, rules and regulations that may be enacted by legislative bodies and/or regulatory agencies in the countries in which Applied operates and with which Applied must comply; (2) disagreements or disputes between national or regional regulatory agencies related to international trade; and (3) the interpretation and application of laws, rules and regulations.

 In addition, during fiscal 2002, Applied filed an application with the SEC for an order confirming that it is not subject to the Investment Company Act of 1940 (the Investment Company Act), which requires companies primarily engaged in the business of investing in securities to comply with certain additional rules and regulations.
 Based on Applied's ratios of investments to total assets and of interest income to net income, Applied could be deemed to be covered by the Investment Company Act.
-In March 2004 and February 2005, Applied responded to the SEC's requests for additional and updated information.
+In March 2004 and February, May and August 2005, Applied responded to the SEC's comments.
 If the SEC does not grant the order, Applied may have to take other actions that could adversely affect its results of operations in order not to be subject to the Investment Company Act.